 Since arriving in the US, I have qualified as a Dental Assistant and have worked in this capacity since June 2015.
 This has given me a good understanding of dentistry in the US.
 I have also shadowed three specialists in Periodontology, and this exposure has further fired my interest in pursuing this specialty.
 I work four days a week and give 2 days each week to volunteering at the Children’s National Medical Center in the Research Department, working on genotyping.
 I have found this exposure to research fascinating and hope to pursue research in the future.

-I have happily studied, worked with, treated, and socialized with people from many ethnic and social backgrounds.
+I have happily studied, worked, treated, and socialized with people from many ethnic and social backgrounds.
 I enjoy sharing knowledge of my own culture and learning about others.
 I get along well with others and have a well-developed sense of humor.

 I am confident that I have the potential to become a first-class dentist in the US.
-I am sure that I possess the characteristics, experience, education, and training to enable me to add value to the program.
+I am sure I possess the characteristics, experience, education, and training to add value to the program.
 If selected, I can assure the reader that I shall apply myself with exceptional enthusiasm and diligence to excel rather than merely succeed.